JKTKops/JKTKops.github.io/_posts/computer-architecture/2023-04-13-superscaling.md

 ```

 This sequence sets up the stack frame for a function.
 `bp` is used for the frame pointer.
-Such code is extremely common.
+Since code like this is involved in every function call,
+this is an _extremely_ common pattern.

 But `push` both reads _and_ writes `sp`, the stack pointer register.
-That means every single `push` instruction in this code causes a hazard.
+That means every single `push` instruction in this code causes a hazard!

 This case is so common that it's worth trying to do better.
 The P5 microarchitecture contains "`sp` predictors"
 that recognize `push`/`pop`/`call`/`ret` instructions
 (all of which use `sp` on x86) and compute the `sp`
 value that the V-pipe instruction should see.
-They can do this before the U-pipe instruction executes.
+They can do this in a pipeline stage _before_ the U-pipe instruction executes,
+so that there is no delay needed for `sp`!
+In particular, these calculations happen in the Decode/AG stage,
+which is responsible for all types of Address Generation.

 The term "predictor" here just means that they compute
 something in advance.
 They aren't like branch predictors,